 Climate change is more than a scientific consensus — it’s our future if we don’t act now.
 Colorado is especially vulnerable to rising temperatures and a decreasing water supply, which would hugely impact our people, plants, animals, and ecosystems.
-At the same time, fossil fuel resources are being extracted across our landscapes.
-We work to make sure that development is balanced with protecting our land, air, water, wildlife, and communities.
+At the same time, fossil fuels are being extracted across our landscapes.
+We work to make sure that development is balanced with protecting our land, air, water, and communities.

 It’s important for future generations of Coloradans that we make fighting climate change a priority.